 Gerberian Shepsky

-Black with white and red accents and two beautiful blue eyes!
-Lively and ready to bond!
+Black with white and brown accents and two dark eyes!
+4 white paws!
+Friendly and energetic!

 The average cost of a purebred Siberian Husky puppy in the United States is approximately $865, though prices can vary based on factors such as pedigree, breeder reputation, and location.